 Noting that the function $h$ (for CME-like source) tends to be saturated for increasing multiplicity while the function $f$ (for flow-related source) tends to be suppressed toward increasing multiplicity, one would then expect that the $\D\g$ at LHC would be quite close to that at RHIC while the $\D \d$ would be somewhat smaller at LHC than at RHIC: both seem to be in line with the ALICE data~\cite{Abelev:2012pa}.

 {\bf Acknowledgments:} We are grateful to G. Wang for providing data for UU collisions and for helpful communications.
 We also thank W. T. Deng and A. Tang for useful discussions.
 JL is grateful to V. Koch for some early discussions on the decomposition analysis.
-JL thanks the RIKEN BNL Rsearch Center for partial support.
+The research of JL is supported by the National Science Foundation under Grant No. PHY-1352368.
+JL also thanks the RIKEN BNL Rsearch Center for partial support.
 X.Z. is currently supported by the US Department of Energy under grant DE-FG02-93ER-40756.
-X.G.H. is currently under the support of Fudan University grants EZH1512519 and EZH1512600.
+X.G.H. is currently under the support of Fudan University grants EZH1512519 and EZH1512600 and Shanghai Natural Science Foundation grant 14ZR1403000.
 0.3cm